alexhulbert/Cryogen/README.md

 Announcements:
 --------------

 + If anybody is willing to restore a jailbreakable A4 device, let me know ASAP!
 This part of the project is stopping me from continuing on.
+You can email me at alex@alexhulbert.com
 + Have an A5 device?
 You can beta test the App/Data portion of this project!
 Just let me know [here](https://github.com/Triforce1/Icew1nd/issues/2).

 Table of Contents: